MEDT - Mid-Level (grades 4-8)

 Field Application Deadline

 Students must apply for Student Teaching with the Office of Professional Development.
-Fall applications are accepted during month of March and spring applications are accepted during month of September.
+Fall applications are accepted during the month of February and spring applications are accepted during the month of October.
+Orientations for the practicum are set for August and December.
+Please email the Program Coordinator/Director for specific dates.

 Candidates must pass all appropriate state exams and apply for appropriate state certifications with the State Board for Educator Certification / Texas Education Agency within six months of the completion of their student teaching, internship, or practicum program.
 If a candidate allows the six month period to go by without passing all state exams and applying for certification, additional coursework and/or state exams will be required for recommendation for certification.
 Additional coursework will be determined by the appropriate Program Director in consultation with the faculty.